datto/php-json-rpc-http/examples/authenticated/README.md

-# Example: unauthenticated server
+# Authenticated Server

-This example creates a simple API, where the client queries a remote server over HTTP(S) using [basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
+This example creates an authenticated API, where the client queries a remote server over HTTP(S) using [basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).

 Take a look at the "src" directory: This is the code that you would write